 These regimes can be further subdivided into market ‘states’ as we set out below.

 Source: Timera Energy

 The value of regas capacity depends on the ‘in the moneyness’ of the option to monetise LNG cargos at NW European hubs.
-This is driven by the prevailing level of the FOB NWE minus TTF price spread, which can be characterised in three ‘market states’ as set out in Table 1.
+This is driven by the prevailing level of the NWE Spot minus TTF price spread, which can be characterised in three ‘market states’ as set out in Table 1.

 For simplicity in the table, the regas option strike is assumed to be 0.4 €/MWh, broadly consistent with the variable cost of regulated regas terminal access across NW Europe.

 Table 1: Link between market regime and regas option value

 State 1 reflects a ‘tight’ LNG market, where other regions are pulling flexible LNG away from Europe.
 This causes the NWE Spot price to rise above TTF i.e. NWE Spot > TTF, with netbacks to NW Europe rising as a result of higher bids for cargoes in Asia and other regions.
 NWE regas is ‘out of the money’ in this case i.e. it has no intrinsic value (but retains extrinsic value).

 State 2 reflects a ‘well supplied’ market with flexible LNG flowing into Europe, but with NW European regas capacity access remaining unconstrained.
 In this case the NWE Spot vs TTF price spread converges to a soft lower bound set by the variable cost of regas terminal throughput (0.4 €/MWh in our simple example).
 This is because surplus cargoes are flowing to Europe but there is a ‘large European gas market bid’ supporting the NWE Spot price at TTF minus the variable cost of hub access.
 Regas capacity is ‘at the money’ in this case.